emilbjornlinger/cotaint/README.md

 Examples that tests the functionality of the cotaint library can be found in the cotaint/src/bin folder.
 Here, different code blocks are tested to ensure that the taint_block() macro can handle different types of code blocks.
 In the different example files there are examples illustrating compiling and non-compiling code snippets.

+When running the tests below, the compiling examples are supposed to compile and output something.
+The expected output is written as a comment in the file.
+No `assert`s or similar test infrastructure is used.
+The non-compiling examples are simply expected not to compile, and the error message given from the compiler should explain why the code in the example is disallowed.

 Note, not all in-built functions in Rust are supported by the library.
 The supported functions can be found in cotaint/macros/src/lib.rs and is listed in the function: is_call_to_allowed_function().

 ## Usage